 Digital assessments can take different forms, for example open-book exams, oral exams and essays.
 For these types of assessment, tools such as Kaltura, Brightspace and the exam platforms ANS and Remindo are used.

 If the above-mentioned types of assessment are not an option, your lecturer might instead opt for an exam with online proctoring.
 This means your exam will be digitally invigilated.
-The university uses the following two systems for online proctoring: ProctorExam and Proctorio.
+The university uses the Proctorio online proctoring system.

-ProctorExam and Proctorio make it possible for your exam to be invigilated via your webcam.
-The difference between the two is that ProctorExam uses a human proctor who can watch live during the exam or watch the recording of your exam, whereas Proctorio records data such as images and sound that are later analysed by software.
+Proctorio make it possible for your exam to be invigilated via your webcam.
+During your exam, Proctorio records data such as images and sound that are later analysed by software.
 If the software flags any suspicious behaviour, this will be sent to a university staff member for evaluation.

 When you take part in an exam with online proctoring your privacy is well protected.
 We ensure that only strictly essential data is collected and that this is dealt with with the utmost care.
-You can read how we do this in the ProctorExam privacy statement and Proctorio privacy statement.
+You can read how we do this in the Proctorio privacy statement.

 What type of assessment?